JuliaPhylo/PhyloNetworks.jl/docs/src/man/multiplealleles.md

 each set of 4 alleles is given a weight of `1/(n_a n_b n_c n_d)`
 to calculated of the CF for `A,B,C,D` (such that the total weight from this particular gene trees is 1).
-It is save to save this data frame, then use it for `snaq!` like this:
+It is safe to save this data frame, then use it for `snaq!` like this:

 ```julia
 CSV.write("tableCF_species.csv", df)      # to save the data frame to a file